 Seamless flow of information

 Since the underwriting syndicate members are experts in their respective fields, they have an unhindered flow of useful information.
 It helps to maximize the symmetry of information among the members during the process of the IPO.
-Transparency is the key to the IPO process, hence, proper, concise, and correct information sharing timely remains an important part of the success of any IPO.
+Transparency is the key to the IPO process; hence, proper, concise, and correct information sharing timely remains an important part of the success of any IPO.
 Effective communication about the issue to the prospective investors is also the key to the big opening and successful subscription of an IPO.
 The Syndicate remains responsible and does all that is needed for the successful marketing of the issue.
 In other words, all this activity is effectively managed by the syndicate team.

 Sharing of risks and responsibilities

 An Underwriting syndicate bears a lot of risk in case of a new issue.
 If the issue is not sold out fully, the members of the syndicate have to hold the securities with them as per the terms of the agreement.
 This leads to the blockage of scarce capital and resources.
 Also, there is a risk of a fall in the price of the securities due to non-subscription.
 The formation of a syndicate divides this risk among the members.
-On the other hand, in case a single underwriter is in-charge of the entire issue, he will have to bear the risk of failure and under-subscription alone.
+On the other hand, if a single underwriter is in-charge of the entire issue, he will have to bear the risk of failure and under-subscription alone.

 Flexibility in size of an Underwriting Syndicate

 The size of an Underwriting Syndicate is not fixed.
-There is flexibility in the number of members in a syndicate as per the size of the issue in monetary terms, type of investor, economic conditions, risk, and specific requirements of the issue if any.
+There is flexibility in the number of members in a syndicate as per the size of the issue in monetary terms, type of investor, economic conditions, risk, and specific requirements of the issue, if any.
 Hence, the lead underwriter need not worry and add more members to the syndicate as per requirement.
 Banks with better financial analysts have a greater chance of being selected first.
 Thus, a syndicate benefits from rich and diversified knowledge coming from the resources of multiple banks.

 IPO is an essential part of risk-free fundraising for a company or institution.
 Underwriters or Underwriting Syndicate is an important intermediary in the process.
 Their involvement leaves the issuer with all the worries of marketing and arranging funds and all the efforts for a successful IPO.
 This job of selling the securities is done by these underwriting syndicate, who also take risks on their own in case of any unsold stock of security.
-The syndicate remains temporary and for a particular issue, hence, the composition, numbers, etc all remain flexible and decided on a case to case basis by the Lead Underwriter.
+The syndicate remains temporary and for a particular issue.
+Hence, the composition, numbers, etc., all remain flexible and decided on a case-to-case basis by the Lead Underwriter.